Visual Network Analysis in Immersive Environments: A Survey: Results

 \subsection{Navigation}

-Navigation is a crucial feature for visual analysis systems, enabling data viewing at various scales (overview+detail) and adjust perspectives in 3D settings.
-Of the 86 papers detailing navigation techniques, ten employ a single method, while 76 utilise multiple.
+Navigation is a crucial feature for visual analysis systems, enabling data viewing at various scales (\textbf{overview+detail}) and adjusting \textbf{perspectives} in 3D settings.
+Among the surveyed papers, most report multiple incorporated navigation techniques (\appstudycount{76}{38}), but also some only make use of one method (\appstudycount{10}{17}).

-\paragraph*{\navigationheadheadline \ Head \& \navigationbodyheadline \ Body Movement}
+\paragraph*{\navigationhead \ Head \& \navigationbody \ Body Movement}

-With 77 applications, \textit{Head Movement} is the most supported navigation technique, followed by \textit{Body Movement} in 55 systems.
-VR and AR systems natively incorporate head tracking, enabling users to change perspectives naturally (n=50).
+The most supported navigation technique is \textbf{Head Movement} (\appstudycount{77}{42}), followed by \textbf{Body Movement} (\appstudycount{55}{26}).
+VR and AR systems \textbf{natively} incorporate \textbf{head tracking}, enabling users to change perspectives naturally.
 To allow perspective changes beyond physical head rotation, the visualisation itself can be rotated based on head direction~\cite{p_19}.
-In CAVE-like setups (n=14) and 3D monitors with head tracking, such as the zSpace (n=2), the same principle as HMDs applies for natural perspective adaptation.
-For large-scale 2D or 3D screens surrounding users, like 2D domes~\cite{p_24,p_94}, users can adjust perspectives and visualisation views by rotating their heads, even without explicit tracking (n=12).\\

-Similarly to perspective changes in HMDs or CAVE-like systems, relative user position can be tracked and translated into virtual camera movement, enabling walking or interaction (n=42).
-In room-scale setups, users can navigate and adjust viewpoints by physically walking, even without explicit tracking (n=9).
+In CAVE-like setups and 3D monitors with head tracking, such as the zSpace, the same principle as HMDs applies for \textbf{natural perspective adaptation}.
+For large-scale 2D or 3D screens surrounding users, like 2D domes~\cite{p_24,p_94}, users can adjust perspectives and visualisation views by rotating their heads, even without explicit tracking.
+Similar to perspective changes in HMDs or CAVE-like systems, relative user position can be tracked and translated into \textbf{virtual camera movement}, enabling walking or interaction.
+In room-scale setups, users can navigate and adjust viewpoints by \textbf{physically walking}, even without explicit tracking.
 In some 2D setups, user positions influence a handheld view~\cite{p_62} or control a correspondingly moved virtual camera~\cite{p_44}.
+Zielasko et al.~\cite{p_49} evaluate five hands-free VR navigation techniques for seated immersive data analysis, including leaning metaphors and accelerometer-based pedals.
+They highlight body leaning and accelerometer pedals as the best performers for 3D graph navigation tasks.
+Betella et al.~\cite{p_44} use a 3D visualisation environment with large 2D room-scale screens and compare modes of camera adjustment based on body tracking.
+The results favour an absolute mapping of floor coordinates to the camera over relative displacements, with the latter performing worse, especially at room scale.
+James et al.~\cite{p_102} examine head movement for AR-based hands-free navigation on a large shared display for path-following tasks, moving a map with different facilitating techniques.
+They find persistent AR connections to improve accuracy in high-precision tasks, while transient links are more effective for low-precision tasks.

-\paragraph*{\navigationvirtualheadline \ Virtual Movement}
+\paragraph*{\navigationvirtual \ Virtual Movement}